jamesbriggs/perl-petstore-enhanced/README.md

 - content negotiation with ?format=json and ?format=xml to automatically select output format for non-documentation routes
 - HTTP method override for client programs to use POST with X-HTTP-Method-Override: {PATCH, PUT, DELETE} where necessary
 - Param and Basic Authentication for both API and browser clients.
 Default is username=Perl, password=Bender.
-- non-trivial sample code for several programming languages (bash, Java, Perl, PHP, Python, Ruby) in samples/ with authentication, error handling and timeout.
+- non-trivial sample code for several programming languages (bash, Go, Java, Perl, PHP, Python, Ruby) in samples/ with authentication, error handling and timeout.

 **Developer Features**